 Sex trafficking is a second-degree felony under Texas law, with a sentence of between two and 20 years of imprisonment.
 If any of the victims are under age 14, or if a victim dies as a result of being trafficked, it becomes a first-degree felony punishable by five to 99 years in prison.
 Human trafficking can also be charged as a federal crime, with rather complex sentencing guidelines incorporating with various aggravating and mitigating factors.

 A conviction on any prostitution charge is sure to damage your reputation as well as your finances, and possibly even your freedom.
-You need experienced legal representation to avoid the worst consequences of a conviction, and having a good sex crimes lawyer working for you can often significantly improve the outcome for you.
+You need experienced legal representation to avoid the worst consequences of a conviction, and having a good Houston prostitution defense lawyer working for you can often significantly improve the outcome for you.
 Defenses are available, which, depending on the circumstances, may include:

 In Houston, if you have been arrested for any type of prostitution charge, contact the Houston area sex crimes defense attorney Mary E. Conn.
 Mary has earned the highest possible ratings from clients and peers in the legal community and has earned the gratitude of many clients who have been spared the ignominy, embarrassment, and loss of money, freedom, and reputation of a prostitution conviction as a result of her efforts in their behalf.
 Exercise your rights to counsel and to remain silent, and call Mary E. Conn Law for the legal help and protection you need.
 Your initial consultation is free.